BenOvermyer/benovermyer.com/content/blog/my-politics-2018-edition.md

 *   The ability to adapt quickly is superior to all other abilities.
 *   No one has an unbiased, complete view of history.
 However, sovereign-mandated versions of history should be accorded more suspicion than those of independent people whose lives have been dedicated to the study of history.
 *   The study of history is one of the most important aspects of ongoing education.
 People who stopped studying history after it was no longer a required course in school have stunted their ability to judge long-term consequences.
 *   Music is both pointless and vitally important.
-I don’t know why yet.
+I don't know why yet.
-*   Regulation of weapons in and of itself is of limited value, but it’s a conversation worth having often.
+*   Regulation of weapons in and of itself is of limited value, but it's a conversation worth having often.
-*   Putting one’s nation over the interests of all other nations is dangerously narrow-minded.
+*   Putting one's nation over the interests of all other nations is dangerously narrow-minded.
 Any leader that does this is suspect.
 *   Cooperate with others when possible.
 Listen always.
-Stand up for yourself always, but don’t sacrifice the majority for your benefit.
+Stand up for yourself always, but don't sacrifice the majority for your benefit.
 *   You can be responsible for an area.
 You can respect the responsibility of others for an area.
 But if an area is not being used for the longterm benefit of humanity, you have the responsibility to speak up about it.
 *   All things are decided by groups, not by individuals.